j-es-craig/time_sync/README.md

 passing the `-h` flag for any script will print its help message.

-running each script with no arguments will yield the expected deliverables as outlined in the PDF, i.e.:
+running each script with no arguments will yield the expected deliverables i.e.:

 `python .\sync.py`